Simpel vs Youfone 2026: budget SIM guide for expats

 Why Youfone is the better budget choice for most expats

 Youfone's eSIM support changes everything for expats moving to the Netherlands.
 You can sign up before you land, download the eSIM profile, and have a working Dutch number on arrival day.
 No waiting for a physical SIM in the mail.
-This alone is worth the €1 per month extra during the promo period compared to Simpel.
+And from 6 July 2026 the new Magic Sim Only Deal makes Youfone €1.50/mo cheaper than Simpel during the promo period (€1/mo vs €2.50/mo at the 30GB/40GB unlimited tier), for new customers on a 2-year contract.

 The KPN network is also a meaningful advantage.
 While both Odido (Simpel's network) and KPN (Youfone's network) cover 99%+ of the Netherlands, KPN's network quality in fringe areas, indoors, and on trains is consistently rated higher.
 For daily commuters or anyone regularly in areas with marginal signal, this matters.